cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 locations, human interactions, and all communications on the network, whether they be wireless, wired, analog, or digital.

+## Operating System

+As defined by [NIST](https://csrc.nist.gov/glossary/term/operating_system), an **operating system (OS)** is a program that runs on a computer and provides a software platform on which other programs can run.

+A **mobile OS** is an OS that runs on a mobile device, such as a mobile phone, tablet, or smartwatch.

 ## Operations Security (OpSec)

 Operations Security, commonly known as OpSec, identifies critical information, and if/how it